-Sticky Hop bush (Dodonaea viscosa) is a common plant in South Australia.
-Its shiny, slightly sticky leaves give it its name and make it pretty easy to identify.
+Sticky Hop bush (Dodonaea viscosa) is a common tree in South Australia.
+It grows to about 3m tall.
+Its shiny, slightly sticky, slightly fragrant leaves that are coated with a resin give it its name and make it pretty easy to identify.
 The flowers are green to brown and occur July to September.
-The fruits and seed capsules range from green to purple.
+The fruits and seed capsules change from green to purple or red as they age.

 It is called ‘hop bush’ because in the past, its bitter flowers and seed pods have been used to flavour beer.
 It is also high on tannins and has been used to tan hide.